top of page

 did we get our car title?

-As exciting as this all was, the move was heartbreaking too - especially to leave my parents, other family and friends in Chicago.
+As exciting as this all was, the move was also heartbreaking

 bottom of page